Answers to Your Burning Questions

 What is your shipping policy?

 You can find our shipping policy here.
 At this time, we only ship to the US and Canada.
+Please be patient and allow for additional shipping and processing times while we handle higher volumes.

 Yarn and Wool